garrandall/popular-music-data/tracks/anything-you-choose-spanky-and-our-gang.md

 A doughnut and a cookie
 Oh, and would you ask me to stay here?

-Uh-huh-huh, ooh mama, uh-huh-huh
+Uh-huh-huh, ohmama, uh-huh-huh
-Uh-huh-huh, ooh mama, uh-huh-huh
+Uh-huh-huh, ohmama, uh-huh-huh
-Uh-huh-huh, ooh mama, uh-huh-huh
+Uh-huh-huh, ohmama, uh-huh-huh